danielsaidi/website_danielsaidi/collections/_lyrics/magnus-wakander/soul-bleed/defleshed.md

 You may seem alone, but you’re just one
 There are many, many more like him left to come

-	One more time
+"One more time"

 One more time I’ll skin and deflesh to invite another from the other side

-	One more life
+"One more life"

 One more life I’ll prepare for the union with rulers of the other side

-	One more sacrifice
+"One more sacrifice"

 One more sacrifice I’ll offer as I open gateways to the other side

-	One more time
+"One more time"

 One more time I’ll skin and deflesh to invite the legions from the other side

 They’ll bleed, they’ll scream, they’ll beg, they’ll cry